NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 ## AWS console deployment

 1. Download the needed script according to the instance type you want to run.
-Either [linux_userData.sh](linux_userData.sh) for a Linux distributuino or [windows_userData.ps1](windows_userData.ps1) for Windows.
-The Linux script has been tested with `Amazon Linux 2023 AMI`, `Ubuntu`, `Red Hat` and `Debian` distributions, while the Windows script is designed for `Windows Server 2025 Base`.
+Either [linux_userData.sh](linux_userData.sh) for a Linux distribution or [windows_userData.ps1](windows_userData.ps1) for Windows.
+The Linux script has been tested with `Amazon Linux 2023`, `Ubuntu 24.04`, `Red Hat Enterprise Linux 10` and `Debian 13` distributions, while the Windows script is designed for `Windows Server 2025 Base`.

-Note that since AWS has a 16KB limit for the user data the linux_userData.sh script is made up of the variable assignment noted below, and a compressed, encoded version of the `linux_userData_real.sh` script.
-When the `linux_userData.sh` script is run, it will decode and decompress what was the `linux_userData_real.sh` script and then execute it.
+    Note that since AWS has a 16KB limit for the user data the linux_userData.sh script is made up of the variable assignment noted below, and a compressed, based64 encoded version of the `linux_userData_real.sh` script.
+When the `linux_userData.sh` script is run, it will decode and uncompress effecitively the `linux_userData_real.sh` script and run it.

     Once you have downloaded the script, open it in a text editor and set the required values as noted below.

     For the Linux version of the script, set the following values at the top of it:
     - SECRET_ARN - The ARN of the secret that has the password for the `ONTAP-USER`.